Hi, I’m James – Professional Counselling for Relationships, Anger & Anxiety

 Carl Rogers, founder of Person Centered Counselling

-In-Person Counselling Sessions or Online Counselling Sessions?
+In-Person or Online Counselling Sessions?

 There’s a quiet, meaningful difference in sitting across from another person — even before words are spoken.
 For many adults in Bradford, choosing in-person counselling isn’t just about the therapy itself, but the experience and environment that comes with it.